Stop Searching. Start Trusting.

 by ChromeDevTools

-Enables AI coding agents to control and inspect a live Chrome browser for reliable automation, in-depth debugging, and performance analysis via the Model-Context-Protocol (MCP).
+Allows AI coding agents to control, inspect, and debug a live Chrome browser for automation, performance analysis, and in-depth debugging.

 Setup Requirements